mpmpmpmp1/braze-docs/_docs/_partners/ecommerce/loyalty/swym.md

-### Step 3: Create Canvas(es) in Braze
+### Step 3: Create a Braze Campaign or Canvas

-You will have to build a separate Canvas for each of the events you subscribed to in order to automate sending out personalised emails to your shoppers.
+You will have to build a separate Campaigan or Cavnas for each of the events you subscribed to in order to automate sending out personalised messages to your shoppers.
+For step-by-step guidance, you can refer to [Braze's documentation](https://www.braze.com/docs/user_guide/getting_started/campaigns_canvases/#campaigns)).

-1. Navigate to Braze Dashboard > Messaging > Canvas and start creating a new Canvas.

-2. In the Trigger section, select Custom Event as the trigger for your flow.

-3. Choose Swym events for which you would like to build the Canvas.

-4. To send out an email/ SMS, drag and drop the Message component from the sidebar into the Canvas and select Email/ SMS channel as per your need.

-5. In Canvas, custom event properties can be used in Liquid in any Message step that follows an Action Paths step.
-For example, when referencing `event_properties`, use this Liquid snippet: `{{event_properties.${property_name}}}`.

 ![An image of action based event]({% image_buster /assets/img/swym/braze-canvas-setup.png %})

-For detailed information refer to [Swym help center](https://help.getswym.com/en/articles/12344153-braze-integration)
+For detailed information refer to the [Swym help center](https://help.getswym.com/en/articles/12344153-braze-integration) or contact support@getswym.com.